Lawrence-B120/sem/use-cases/use-case-3.md

 ### Preconditions

 We know the capital-city's country.
-Database contains city data.
+Database contains city and country data.

 ### Success End Condition